- People Finder

 - Harry Potter Studios

-Students will select 2 of the following 3 courses for a total of 6 credits:
+Students will take the following 2 courses for a total of 6 credits:

 - ME 331 Thermodynamics